Gut Health and Nutrition Coach Crafers Adelaide

 Tofu Scramble

 This makes a tasty breakfast, lunch, or dinner.
-I love tofu and how versatile it is.
-It’s also incredibly health-promoting and has been eaten by the Okinawans (Blue Zone in Japan) for centuries.
-No, soy foods will not give you cancer or man boobs!
+I love tofu and how versatile it is, and it makes a healthy, fibre packed swap for eggs.
+It has been eaten by the Okinawans (Blue Zone in Japan) for centuries.
+No, soy foods will not give you cancer or man boobs and is safe for cancer survivors!
 Serve with sourdough toast and a side of steamed greens.
-Serves a family of 4.

 Print